Your shopping cart is empty!

 A 100% cotton turquoise / navy baseball cap with the Beaver logo embroidered on the front and the Be..

-Beavers in Scouting is one name for the youngest section of Scouting with members younger than Cub Scouts and sometimes going to as young as five years of age.
+Beavers in Scouting is one name for the youngest section of Scouting with members younger than Cub Scouts.
 Other names are used in some countries.
 The programme is based on the concept of co-operating and sharing.

 The Beaver programme started in the 1960s and 1970s in various countries around the world, with Canada and Northern Ireland leading the way.